andreypopp/autobind-decorator/README.md

 in your Babel configuration.
 Note that `legacy: true` is specifically needed if you want to get the same behavior as `transform-decorators-legacy` because there are newer versions of the decorator specification coming out, and they do not behave the same way.

+### Modern

+For now, you'll have to use one of the solutions in https://github.com/nicolo-ribaudo/legacy-decorators-migration-utility.
 We are trying to keep this module up-to-date with the latest spec.

-### Note TypeScript users:
+For more details, please read https://babeljs.io/blog/2018/09/17/decorators.

+## TypeScript users

 This package will work out of the box with TypeScript (no Babel needed) and includes the `.d.ts` typings along with it.

-## Examples:
+## Examples

-### Recommended way to bind a method:
+### Recommended way to bind a method

 ```js
 import {boundMethod} from 'autobind-decorator'